cipher387/python-for-OSINT-21-days/README.md

+### Please note that you need to download the PDF file to take the course!

 ## Who Is This Course For?

 I'm primarily doing a course for followers of my Twitter account (https://twitter.com/cyb_detective), in which I post tweets about OSINT (Open Source Intelligence).
 For those who are professionally involved or just interested in open data investigations and research.